github-modules/github-url-to-object/README.md

 A node module that extracts useful properties like `user` and `repo` from various flavors of GitHub URLs.

+There's also a Bitbucket equivalent to this library: [bitbucket-url-to-object](https://github.com/zeke/bitbucket-url-to-object).

 ## Installation

 ```sh